Presidency of Joe Biden: Space policy

 The Biden administration reversed the Trump administration's method of using the National Space Council to coordinate commercial, civil, and military space policies, instead using the National Security Council to issue national security memoranda instead of the Space Council's space policy directives.
 The Biden administration renewed the National Space Council, chaired by Vice President Harris, "to assist the president in generating national space policies, strategies, and synchronizing America's space activities."
 Harris held meetings with the leaders of five countries to discuss international cooperation on space issues.

 The Biden administration continued the Artemis program to send people back to the Moon.
 The administration also emphasized the role of NASA in studying climate change.

 Biden appointed Bill Nelson, an astronaut and former U.S. senator, to the post of NASA administrator.
 Nelson was confirmed unanimously by the Senate in April 2021.

 In April 2021, as part of his first annual budget request, Biden proposed a $24.8 billion budget for NASA in 2022, a $1.5 billion increase on what Congress allocated to 2021.
 The proposal includes funding for the Artemis program for a new crewed Moon landing mission.
 The proposal also included a 12.5% increase for NASA's Earth Science Division, as well as a 22% increase for the National Oceanic and Atmospheric Administration, which operates a fleet of weather satellites; both measures aimed to use space tools to study and mitigate climate change.

 On December 1, 2021, Biden announced his new framework for US space policy, the United States Space Priorities Framework, which explains Biden's approach for commercial, civil, and military space activity.
 There is a new emphasis on combating climate change and investing in STEM education.

-Supreme Court

-On July 29, 2024, Biden announced a plan to reform the Supreme Court of the United States.
-The plan called for three major changes.
-The first was an amendment to the Constitution, the No One Is Above the Law Amendment, which would eliminate immunity for presidents.
-This would effectively reverse the Supreme Court's decision in Trump v.
-United States.
-Second, Biden laid out a plan for creating term limits for Supreme Court justices.
-Under his plan, every two years presidents would appoint justices to 18 year terms.
-Lastly, he pushed for "a binding code of conduct" to replace the Supreme Court's existing self-enforced ethics code.